fioletoven/b4n/README.md

 ## Features

-### Currently Supported

-The following features are currently supported:

 - View and filter a list of Kubernetes resources.
 - Create, read, update, and delete Kubernetes resources.
 - View events for the highlighted resource.